**2023 Conference information coming soon!**

 The annual WISLI Student Conference provides an opportunity for students at WISLI institutes and UW-Madison to present original research on various disciplines across Southeast Asia, South Asia, Central Eurasia, and the Middle East, as well as transnational Asian studies.
-Abstract submissions are organized into thematic panels of three to four papers, with a moderated Q+A session following the presentations.
+Abstract submissions are organized into thematic panels of two to four papers, with a moderated Q+A session following the presentations.

 The 2022 WISLI Student Conference was held on Saturday, July 9th from 9:30am – 4:00 pm in the Pyle Center at UW-Madison.
 Parallel sessions were held in Rooms 309, 313, and 335 throughout the day.
 Coffee/tea and a boxed lunch were provided for conference attendees.
 For questions, email email@example.com.

 We are pleased to have Dr. Elisabeth Arti Wulandari as this year’s keynote speaker!
 Dr. Wulandari will present her talk entitled “Art and Politics in Post-1998 Indonesian Theater: Artivism in Teater Garasi’s Jejalan.”